 Where else can you go from being in downtown Toronto, Canada, amongst the hustle and bustle surrounded by the concrete jungle one minute?
 Then an hour later, you’re sitting in the middle of a frozen lake with friends, ice fishing, drinking beer and eating apple fritters the size of your head.
-Port Perry, Ontario, is that place, so aside from ice fishing trips, I created a list of things to do in Port Perry on a Toronto day trip!
+Port Perry, Ontario, is that place.
+So aside from ice fishing trips, we created a list of things to do in Port Perry on a Toronto day trip!

-Although ice fishing is what piqued my interest, let’s take a look at some things to do in Port Perry as one of the best weekend getaways from Toronto!
+Although ice fishing is what piqued our interest, let’s take a look at some things to do in Port Perry as one of the best weekend getaways from Toronto!

 The History Of Port Perry, Ontario

 - Port Perry was first surveyed back in 1809, and the first family who settled in the town came in 1821.
 They were of European descent.

 - In 1852 the village in Scugog was named Port Perry after Peter Perry – a reform leader in the Ontario Legislature.
 Perry was the main person behind the town’s planning and development.

 - Canada’s oldest grain elevator, which has survived many fires, earthquakes, and demolition, still sits on the shores of Lake Scugog.

 Where is Port Perry?

 Getting from Toronto to Port Perry is pretty straightforward.